k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 2. Click the **Add interface listener as Broadway job** link in the Interface window and select the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) from the list to open the Jobs window.

-3. Create a Broadway flow either under Shared Objects or under the same Logical Unit flow.
+3. Create a Broadway flow either under Shared Objects or under the same Logical Unit.
 The flow reads data from a file using the predefined interface and populates it into the DB.

    ![images](images/broadway_file_read.PNG)